RedHatRanger/Git101/labs/11_git_cherry_picking.md

 ### 3. Verify It Worked
 Check `git log --oneline` on `master` or open your changed file.
 You should see that single commit’s changes applied.

+>We now have a copy of that `Changed first story` commit on the `master` branch!
-> **Kid-Friendly**: You took just that special paragraph from your friend’s branch and pasted it into your branch.
+> Explanation: You took just that special paragraph from your friend’s branch and pasted it into your branch.

 ---

-## Understanding the Images
+## Understanding What Happened
 1. **Cherry-Pick Explanation**: The first images show the concept of copying a single commit from one branch to another.
 2. **Selecting the Commit**: You see an example `git log master --oneline`, then we pick the hash `f2ba941`.
 3. **Cherry-Pick Action**: We run `git cherry-pick f2ba941`, and Git copies that commit’s changes.